 IntroductionThis challenging tramping route leads from the Milford Road to Glade House on the Milford Track, via Dore Pass.

-This is a challenging tramping route that requires tramping and alpine experience and gear.
+This is a challenging tramping route that requires route finding skills, river crossing and alpine experience.

 Dore Pass route

 From the carpark, cross the Eglinton River (no bridge) and follow the track up to the pass, then down into the Clinton Valley.